Before explaining how BQool Repricing Mechanics operate, here are some critical points to give you some context.

 - The Repricing Central competitor-based system targets eligible competitors and adjusts Your Price according to a given Repricing Rule.

-- BQool needs the pricing competition information from Amazon SQS reports.
-BQool needs the pricing competition information from Amazon SQS reports, which would only be sent if there is a change in prices or position.
+- BQool needs the pricing competition information from Amazon SQS reports, which would only be sent if there is a change in prices or position.
 Once BQool receives the SQS report, the Repricing Mechanics would only change Your Price according to your Repricing Rules.

 - BQool cannot perform private label pricing based on the orders and inventory of specific listings, nor can Bqool carry out repricing activities on cross ASIN.